 DIV 3909.
 Theories of Race, Gender, Sexuality, and Disability.
 Recently many subfields of religious studies, including theology, have taken up theories of race, gender, and sexuality generated by scholars in the humanities and social sciences.
 This course will cover important texts in the theoretical literature with an eye toward their import for constructive work in theology and other subfields.
 In addition to critical race theory, gender theory, and queer theory, we also will explore the emerging field of disability theory.
-[3] Ms. Armour.
+[3] Ms. Armour in history, as well as for contemporary society, have come from avowed atheists.
+Students will read Zizek, Agamben, and Badiou, concentrating especially on their contrasting readings of the political eschatology of Saint Paul.
+The post-secular approaches to the renewal of theology, particularly those of Radical Orthodoxy (John Milbank) and thinkers in the wake of the death of God, such as Gianni Vattimo, John D. Caputo, and Mark C. Taylor will also be addressed.
+[3] Mr. Franke

 DIV 3910.
 Apophatic Mysticism.
 Unsayable or negative, theology from Plato and Neoplatonism through medieval mysticism, Kabbalah and Sufism.
 Baroque expressions in Silesius Angelus and John of the Cross.
 Romantic authors and modern and postmodern writers.
 Chinese Taoism, Advaita Vedanta, and the Buddhism of Nagarjuna.
-[3] Mr. Franke.
+[3] Mr. Franke